WojciechMatuszewski/programming-notes/aws/serverless/lambda-extensions.md

 With the release of lambda extensions, a new APIS were added so that the extension can talk to Lambda service.
 These are the _Logs API_ and the _Extensions API_.
 Of course, the _Runtime API_ was not changed, the external extension does not have the ability to talk to the runtime API.

+### Collecting logs

+- the extension can submit a _subscribe request_ so that the logs that the lambda service will push to cloudwatch are also pushed to a given endpoint

+- you are responsible for spinning the endpoint the lambda service will push the logs to

 ## Pricing

 The pricing model is the same as AWS Lambda.

+## Gotchas

+- The **extension initialization phase might influence the duration of the cold start**.
+This is because the _init_ phase of the execution environment is considered done only when the all three components (runtime, your lambda and the extension) are ready.